Florence Custance: Women's Labour League and The Woman Worker (1926–1929)

 Custance was active in organizing the Women's Guild of the Amalgamated Carpenters of Canada, and later worked to found and nurture chapters of the Women's Labor League across Canada as part of her work for the CPC.
 She was secretary of the Federation of Women's Labour Leagues starting in 1921 until her death in 1929 and also served as president of the Toronto Chapter.
 As part of her work, she launched The Women Worker, a monthly magazine aimed at Canadian women.
 Due in large part to her efforts, the number of league chapters had increased to 37 nationally in 1927.
 The Woman Worker had a broad readership that included working-class women, as well as women with a general interest in socialism and Marxist ideas.
 Through the publication and her work as secretary of the Federation, she wielded considerable influence over the chapters, some argue more than the CPC leadership was ever able to assert.

 In her role as secretary of the CPC and her roles on the Toronto Labour Council, Constance was often a featured speaker at labour events in Toronto and across North America.
 As editor of The Woman Worker, and as a public figure in Toronto labour circles, she is described as one historian as "one of the strongest intellectuals in the Party."
-In her role as editor and public speaker, she was able to put forward issues and stories of interest to working-class women, including: access to birth control, minimum wage abuse, wrongful dismissal, wafe theft, and the criminalization of poverty and mental illness.
+In her role as editor and public speaker, she was able to put forward issues and stories of interest to working-class women, including: access to birth control, minimum wage abuse, wrongful dismissal, wage theft, and the criminalization of poverty and mental illness.
 She also raised relief funds for striking Nova Scotia miners.